Ads Management

 Part 2: Execution - New Customer Value Mode

-Google Ads has a specific setting for this.
-Customer Acquisition Goal.
+Google Ads has specific customer lifecycle features for this.

 1. Conversions -> Summary.

-2. Value of a New Customer: Google asks "How much extra is a new customer worth to you + typical purchase value?".
+2. Value of a New Customer: Google asks how much extra value a new customer brings beyond the first purchase.

 4. Input: Set "Value of New Customer" to $80.